-- Benjamin Franklin

 "`Blue moon' is just a name in the same sense as a `hunter's moon' or a `harvest moon,'" Laughlin said in an e-mail.

 The popular definition of blue moon came about after a writer for Sky & Telescope magazine in 1946 misinterpreted the Maine Farmer's Almanac and labeled a blue moon as the second full moon in a month.
-In fact, the almanac defined a blue moon as the third full moon in a season with four, not the usual three.
+In fact, the almanac defined a blue moon as the third full moon in a season with four full moons, not the usual three.

 In a tongue-in-cheek essay posted on the magazine's Web site this week, senior contributing editor Kelly Beatty wrote: "If skies are clear when I'm out celebrating, I'll take a peek at that brilliant orb as it rises over the Boston skyline to see if it's an icy shade of blue.
 Or maybe I'll just howl."